Calibrate this

 Brand new battery reading

 Once you've installed the battery, be sure to check the circuit to ensure it's getting power.
 If you've done everything correctly, you'll get a reading that is similar to the one your got before the installation.
-Sometimes, there is a slight drop in voltage.
-This is normal, and simply indicates it's under load.
-Most of the time though, you wont see any difference because these SRAM circuits barely pull any power.
+Occasionally, there is a slight drop in voltage.
+This is normal, and simply indicates that the battery is under load.

 Step 2: Use gb operator to install save